gitkraken/vscode-gitlens/README.md

 All features are free to use on all repos, **except** for features,

-- marked with a ✨ require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing) for use on privately hosted repos
+- marked with a ✨ require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing) for use on privately-hosted repos
 - marked with a ☁️ require a GitKraken account, with access level based on your [plan](https://www.gitkraken.com/gitlens/pricing), e.g. Free, Pro, etc

 See the [FAQ](#is-gitlens-free-to-use 'Jump to FAQ') for more details.